leelabsg/META_SAIGE/README.md

 Step3 generates a sparse LD matrix for each gene using the specified gene_file_prefix.
 This prefix corresponds to the gene-based LD matrix files and matches the prefix of the marker_info.txt file.
 Additionally, Step3 produces the `marker_info.txt` file, which contains variant information within the LD matrix and serves as an input for Meta-SAIGE.
 Examples are provided in the `extdata/test_input` directory.

 ## Rscript Usage
 Meta-SAIGE can be run using Rscript.
-The following functions are available for running Meta-SAIGE in R.
+The following function is available for running Meta-SAIGE in Rscript (example provided in `extdata/test_run.R`).

 ### Running Meta-Analysis
 ```